-- Get vaccinated and get your children who are 6 months and older vaccinated. - + Wear a mask when indoors even when you are up to date on your vaccines. - + If your child is up to date on their vaccines and are exposed to COVID-19: - If they have symptoms: Test immediately.
-If they have a negative test, test again in 48 hours. - If they do not have symptoms: Test at least 5 days after exposure.
+- + Get vaccinated and get your children who are 6 months and older vaccinated. - + Wear a mask when indoors even when you are up to date on your vaccines. - + If your child is up to date on their vaccines and are exposed to COVID-19: - If they have symptoms: Test immediately.
+If they have a negative test, test again in 48 hours. - •If they do not have symptoms: Test at least 5 days after exposure.
 If they have a negative test, test again after 48 hours, and then again after another 48 hours if their second results are negative.
-Get medical advice if you think they are ill. - + If your child is up to date on their vaccination and is exposed to COVID-19, the child does not need to guarantine.
+Get medical advice if you think they are ill. - + Regardless of vaccination status, if your child has COVID-19, they must isolate.
+See CDC guidelines for how to isolate.